mimnetto/code-fatale/README.md

 This app, code-fatale shown as Ifatale  was modeled after a Nicklelodeon show ICarly.
 The intention is for a user to be able to sign up, login, and be able to post, edit, and delete on the blogs.

 React, is the main javascript library for building the user interface.
-Using full crud each of the blog posts are able to be manipulated independently show casing a picture, title, mood, post and a timestamp.
+Using full crud each of the blog posts are able to be manipulated independently displaying a picture, title, mood, post and a timestamp.
 Materialized was for the css.

 Meetings were held regularly through discord and zoom and the project timeline was organized on a trello board so the minimum requirements could be met early so that stretch goals could be more accessible.